saintsal/acceleratordesign/manuscript/chapter1.md

 We've designed successful accelerators in most of these contexts, and been close to others who've done the same.

 We wrote this guide to share these lessons learned, so you have the best start possible.

+If we can help in any way, whether it's a phone call or a new section to this guide, please let us know.
+Let's build accelerators that actually accelerate.
+We're behind you ready to help.

 Salim Virani
 Founder, Source Institute